Overview: Budget 2026 at a Glance

 The Renters Tax Credit continues at €1,000 for a single person and €2,000 for jointly-assessed couples in 2026.
 To claim it, you must register your tenancy with the Residential Tenancies Board (RTB) and apply via Revenue's myAccount.
 The credit is a direct reduction in your tax bill — not a deduction from income — so it saves the full €1,000 regardless of what rate you pay.

-Home Carer Tax Credit — increased to €1,800
+Home Carer Tax Credit — €1,950 (unchanged)

 This credit applies where one spouse or civil partner stays home to care for dependent children or other dependants.
-It increased from €1,700 to €1,800 in 2026, providing an extra €100 per year to eligible families.
+It remained at €1,950 in 2026, unchanged from 2025.

-Minimum wage: €13.50/hour
+Minimum wage: €14.15/hour

-Full-time minimum wage workers (39 hrs/week, 52 weeks) now earn approximately €27,378 gross per year.
-Their take-home pay after PAYE, USC and PRSI is approximately €24,100 — an effective rate of around 12%.
-Minimum wage earners with the full USC exemption (income under €13,000) are largely sheltered from the PRSI increase impact due to their low overall deduction rate.
+Full-time minimum wage workers (39 hrs/week, 52 weeks) now earn approximately €28,696 gross per year.
+Their take-home pay after PAYE, USC and PRSI is approximately €25,358 — an effective rate of around 12%.
+Because the rise to €14.15 keeps a full-time minimum-wage income just under the widened €28,700 USC 2% ceiling, these workers stay out of the 3% USC band.

 Employer PRSI